 Before boarding I buy at least 1 liter of water for the flight.
 Planes can be very dehydrating.
 Did you know that dehydration can cause your heart to race, for you to become lightheaded, and your blood pressure drop?
 Sounds a lot like anxiety.
 I try to drink a bit of water every so often to make sure my body isn’t occurring any sudden changes.
 Even the slightest disruption can cause my mind to go through 1001 movie-like scenarios.
 On this note don’t skip meals!
 It can have a similar affect to dehydration.

 Those with anxiety know the fear of the unknown busy airport or navigating a foreign city transportation system.
 Prepare everything well in advance.
 I make sure to save the address of my hostel or Airbnb not only on my phone but in a small notebook.
-I also keep specific directions how to navigate from the airport to my accommodation.
-I prepare a travel itinerary that makes me feel at ease so that I don’t feel like I am lost.
+I also keep specific directions on how to navigate from the airport to my accommodation.

 There is a lot of pressure for a trip to be perfect.
 I’m not sure where this comes from but expecting perfection will certainly result in anxiety when things don’t go the way you planned.
 Yes I know my previous tip said to plan.
 This plan is specifically practical advice like take this train to this stop and walk 3 blocks to your hostel or how to say hello and thank you in the local language.
 Enjoy yourself and your surroundings and try to be in the moment rather than in 100 different possible futures (probably none of which will come true) I know it’s easier said than done but be nice to yourself and I promise you day will get better instantly.